Republican activists organizing ‘surveillance’ of ballot drop boxes in Washington

 “Certainly the signs out at the drop boxes are a little bit worrying,” Watkins said.

-Unlike some other states which restrict the practice, Washington law allows people to drop off legal mail-in ballots for other voters with no restrictions.
+Unlike some other states that limit the practice, Washington law allows people to drop off legal mail-in ballots for other voters with no restrictions.

 Mathew Patrick Thomas, chairman of the King County Republican Party, said he had not been aware local GOP volunteers were placing the signs until he got a call over the weekend from King County Elections Director Julie Wise.
 He said he assured Wise he’d “get this rectified.”